|Plugin||Key features and pricing||Direct Link|

 The two best options for most people are Smash Balloon Social Photo Feed or Spotlight.
 Smash Balloon Social Photo Feed is the more established and popular option, while Spotlight is a newer option that has a more user-friendly interface.

 In terms of features, they both have a lot of similarities, each letting you create feeds from a personal or business account for free, or hashtags and tagged posts with the premium version.
 You also get virtually identical layout options, including the same free vs premium divide.
-However, Spotlight has the unique promotion feature that lets you link feed items to blog posts or products, which might be useful for you.
+However, Spotlight has an unique promotion feature that lets you link feed items to blog posts or products, which might be useful for you.

 You won’t go wrong with either, though, and both are great options.